Need to Escape the Global Doom and Gloom? These Feel-Good Movies On Netflix Will Help

 Dog Gone

 After a young man and his beloved dog are separated on the Appalachian Trail, he and his father begin a desperate search to find him before it’s too late.
 The stickler for this one is that it's based on an incredible true story and stars Rob Lowe, who basically wrote the manuscript for feel-good movies.
 It's cliche and the script has more cheese than Switzerland so it's perfect for your weekend streaming.
-Watch it from January 13.
+Watch it now.

 Look Both Ways